-Most recent activity – NoFirstUse Global
+Recent activity – NoFirstUse Global

 The working group is a co-founder of NoFirstUse Global, a coalition of organizations, academics, policy makers and civil society advocates working cooperatively for the adoption of no-first-use policies by nuclear-armed States, support for such policies from nuclear allied countries, and implementation of such policies to help achieve broader nuclear risk-reduction, non-proliferation and disarmament measures.

 - Open Letter on No-First-Use to Presidents Putin and Biden in advance of their June 16, 2021 Summit.
 The Open Letter has been endorsed by over 1200 political, military and religious leaders, as well as legislators, academics and scientists and other representatives of civil society.

 - Fulfil the NPT: From nuclear threats to human security, an Open Letter to the States Parties of the Nuclear Non-proliferation Treaty (open for endorsement);

 - NATO parliamentarians support nuclear No-First-Use policies, a joint letter sent to President Biden and leaders of the US Congress.